Bucknalla/go-gps-simulator/README.md

 - **Post-GPS Lock**: Only records track points after GPS lock is achieved for accurate data
 - **Duration Required**: The `-duration` flag must be specified when using `-gpx` to ensure controlled file size

+### GPX Track Replay

+- **Standard GPX 1.1 Support**: Reads industry-standard GPX files from any GPS application or device
+- **Automatic Speed/Course Calculation**: Calculates realistic speed and course values from track point timestamps and positions
+- **Configurable Replay Speed**: Speed multipliers from 0.1x (slow motion) to 10x+ (fast forward) for testing scenarios
+- **Seamless NMEA Integration**: Replayed positions generate the same NMEA sentences as simulated data
+- **Loop Functionality**: Automatically restarts from the beginning when reaching the end of the track
+- **Time-Based Progression**: Respects original GPX timestamps for accurate replay timing

 ## Development

 ### Helper Scripts